iPaulPro/palus/packages/config/README.md

 # Config

-This package provides shared TypeScript configuration presets used across all Hey workspaces.
+This package provides shared TypeScript configuration presets used across all Palus workspaces.

 ## Commands